Master’s Program

 Combined Degree Program (B.S./M.S.)

-Students in the EHS undergraduate program (or related field) who meet specific qualifications may opt for a combined BS/MS degree.
+Students in the EDHS Emergency Health Services undergraduate program (or related field) who meet specific qualifications may opt for a combined B.S./M.S. degree.
 Application for this program is made during your Junior year of undergraduate study and must be approved by both the Graduate Program Director and the Advisor for the student’s undergraduate degree track.

-PLEASE NOTE: Acceptance into the EHS BS/MS program does not guarantee acceptance into the EHS Graduate program.
-Students must apply to the EHS Master’s program to start the semester after they complete their undergraduate degree.
-If accepted, up to three (3) graduate courses taken in the BS/MS program can be applied towards the EHS Master degree.
+PLEASE NOTE: Acceptance into the Emergency Health Service accelerated B.S./M.S. program does not guarantee acceptance into the EDHS Graduate program.
+Students must apply to the Master’s program to start after they complete their undergraduate degree.
+If accepted, up to three (3) graduate courses taken in the B.S./M.S. program can be applied towards the Emergency Health Services Master’s degree.

 Approval for Undergraduates to Take Courses for Graduate Credit [DocuSign]